-Today on World Toilet Day, more than half of the world’s population lack access to a clean, safe, and working toilet.
+Today, more than half of the world’s population lack access to a clean, safe, and working toilet.
 This poses a major health threat.

 But toilets alone won’t solve this sanitation crisis.